 2. Use the Right Debt Financing Tools

-The two most prevalent debt financing tools are business credit cards and small business loans.
+The two most common debt financing tools are business credit cards and small business loans.
 While the latter option is typically more affordable, it makes more sense to finance certain recurring or one-time expenses with the former.

 3. Don’t Grow Too Fast

 Businesses that take on too much debt in their early stages tend to have at least one thing in common: they tried to grow too fast.
 This doesn’t just refer to the speed in which they moved forward with a game-changing initiative.
-More often than not, growing too fast means moving forward without enough data to support their initiatives.
+More often than not, growing too fast means moving forward without enough data to support their efforts.
 Before you have amassed a decent track record of ROIs, you need to take it slow and stay thrifty.
 Your only fixed expenses should be the bare essentials.

 4. Cut Expenses

 Debt makes you feel restricted.
 The quickest way to neutralize this feeling is to free up as much cash as possible.
 So, review your financial statements to determine which expenses you can cut or reduce.
-If your business is in serious jeopardy, you might just want to cut or temporarily suspend any expense that isn’t absolutely necessary for your business’s day-to-day operations.
-As for those that are necessary for your business’s operations, see which expenses you can reduce or modify to your benefit.
-For example, a vendor that cannot offer a discount at this time might be able to offer a flat rate.
+If your business is in serious jeopardy, you might just want to cut or temporarily suspend any expense that isn’t necessary for your business’s day-to-day operations.
+As for those that are necessary for your business’s operations, see which costs you can reduce or modify to your benefit.
+For example, a vendor that cannot offer a discount at this time might be able to provide a flat rate.